Migration update

 | show | Show the content of a specific template |

-| add | Add a custom template |
+| add | Add a custom template from a Markdown file |

-| remove | Remove a custom template |
+| remove | Remove a previously added custom template |

 Examples

-List all templates:
+List all available templates:

 qmims templates list